Mr-Rafay/Capstone-Project/proposal.md

 - Images for each character

 ## Storyline
-The game is based in Hell's Kitchen,New York City, plagued by a series of unsolved crimes.
+The game is based in Hell's Kitchen, New York City, plagued by a series of unsolved crimes.
 The player assumes the role of a vigilante(Daredevil) to uncover the truth behind these mysteries.
 Each case will have plot elements that connect them, leading to a final, climactic resolution.